![]() ![]() |

 Tommy's hands.
 He hiccuped, then wiped his eyes and blew his nose as he nestled

-into Amanda's Grandma's comforting shoulder.
+into Amanda's grandma's comforting shoulder.
 She rocked him gently, stroking

 his hair.

-"You are worth something Tommy", she said, "You're
+"You are worth something Tommy," she said,

 "Honey, your Dad had a tough time of it when he was a kid,